mtoensing/simpletoc/readme.txt

 == Changelog ==

+= 5.0.37 =
+* Feature: Hide you SimpleTOC in an accordion menu.

 = 5.0.36 =
 * Feature: [Spin up](https://demo.tastewp.com/simpletoc) a new WordPress instance with the SimpleTOC plugin already installed.
 * Fix: Better handling for `simpletoc-hidden` class to hide headings.
 Thank you blronaldhuereca!